malloc314/Colectiva/README.md

 The colectiva mathematical engine allows you to generate **pseudo-probable** number sequences for games of chance based on **statistics** and **probability**.
 The current version of the application focuses on the draw of sequences for the Eurojackpot game.

 # Work environment
-The environment used to create the project:
+The environment used to create the project.

 Tool | Version
 ------------- | :-------------: